 Photo credits: Wikimedia / Tobias Klenze Deutsch

-The national Renaissance of Albania (1830-1912) finds Shkodra with a population of 50 000, and a rapid economical and cultural development.
+The National Renaissance of Albania (1830-1912) finds Shkodra with a population of 50 000, and a rapid economic and cultural development.
 Due to the geographical position, it becomes an important commercial link for traffic between the coasts Adriatic and the inland regions of the BalkanFrom 1807 – 1809 the Old Market Place is built in the market area of the city, which was an important complex built by the hill on which the Rozafa castle stands, and it consisted of 2 500 shops and around 80 kinds of craftsmanship developed.
 Close to the market there was a mol on the Buna River, where many barks and small ships were anchored, which connected Shkodra and the Market with the Adriatic.
 In the years 1924 – 1939, the city witnessed an industrial development, especially with small factories.

 Photo credits: Wikimedia / Christian Guther